Sino-Huang/Brittleness_of_LRS/readme.md

 # Brittleness of Language Reward Shaping

-This is the code for preprint paper *[A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents](https://arxiv.org/abs/2305.16621)*
+This is the code for AAAI submission *A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents*